rat-eos-pc-ua/tutorial/TTN/README.md

 3. Go to the **Integrations** section.
 4. Add the **Storage Integration** to store sensor data.

-For more information, refer to the [TTN Storage Integration Guide](https://www.thethingsindustries.com/docs/integrations/storage/enable/).
+For more information, check [TTN Storage Integration Guide](https://www.thethingsindustries.com/docs/integrations/storage/enable/).

 ---